 Participants completed three experimental blocks each with 144 trials; one for each facial expression (angry, happy, neutral)1.
-Each block included 48 single target trials (used as a measure of baseline performance) and 96 emotion face distractor trials presented in central parafoveal or peripheral locations.
+Each block included 48 single target trials (used as a measure of baseline performance) and 96 emotion face distractor trials with distractors presented in central parafoveal or peripheral locations.
 On each experimental trial we asked participants to identify a target stimulus, a white diamond or square.
 The size of the target stimuli was 59 x 59 pixels (1.5° x 1.5° of visual angle) at a viewing distance of 70 cm.
 In the single-target trials, the target appeared in a parafoveal (4° eccentricity) or peripheral (8° eccentricity) location on the right or left of central fixation with equal frequency.
 In trials containing parafoveal or peripheral distractors the targets appeared in the mirror position of the distractor.
 If a distractor was presented in the center, then the target appeared either in a parafoveal or peripheral position.

 Sixteen models (8 males and 8 females) from the NimStim face set (Tottenham et al., 2009) were used as distractor stimuli and these included emotional (angry and happy) and non-emotional (neutral) faces.
-Four additional models were used for practice blocks.
+Four additional models were used for practice trials.
 Faces were 165 x 256 pixels in size or 4.2° horizontally and 6.5° vertically at 70 cm viewing distance.
 Response buttons and experimental blocks were counterbalanced.
 Stimuli were presented on a black background.
-We used the Eyelink 1000 (1000 sampler per second)
+We used the Eyelink 1000 (1000 samples per second) Desk Mounted eye-tracking system (SR Research Ltd.) to record participants' right-eye vertical and horizontal eye-movements.